Stay secure online.

 Take these steps to review your online profile:

-- Search for your name on a number of different search engines.
+- Search for your name on a number of different search engines, including search engines from non-English speaking countries.
 Remember to check images and video.
 Note anything that could put you at risk.

 - You can request that search engines remove certain data about you.
 Check out individual search engine policies for information on how to do this.